wgmo/graphtik/docs/source/arch.rst

     returns dictionary
-        When an operation is marked with this flag, the underlying function is not expected to treturn a sequence but a dictionary; hence, no "zipping" of outputs/provides takes place.
+        When an operation is marked with this flag, the underlying function is not expected to return a sequence but a dictionary; hence, no "zipping" of outputs/provides takes place.

     operation
-        Either the abstract notion of an action with specified `needs` and `provides`, or the concrete wraper :class:`.FunctionalOperation` for arbitrary functions (any :class:`callable`).
+        Either the abstract notion of an action with specified `needs` and `provides`, or the concrete wrapper :class:`.FunctionalOperation` for arbitrary functions (any :class:`callable`).

     netop